uffe/awesome-react-components/readme.md

 # Infinite Scroll

-*Display a list that gets populated as the user scroll downs.
+<em>Display a list that gets populated as the user scroll downs.

 I have a huge/infinite list.
 This is called "Infinite Scroll".

-What React libraries are there to help me achieve that?*
+What React libraries are there to help me achieve that?</em>

  - [react-list](https://github.com/orgsync/react-list) - A versatile infinite scroll React component.